dbusn/hart-backend/README.md

     1. Set `DISTRIBUTION` to False if the frontend is run separately.
     2. Set `CONNECTED_TO_PROTOTYPE` to True if you want the software to connect to the physical prototype.
     3. Set `CONNECTION_VIA_BLUETOOH` to True if you want the software to connect to the physical prototype using bluetooth.
 (Note, you will have to have `CONNECTED_TO_PROTOTYPE` on True as well)
-    4. Set `RUNNING_ON_MAC` to True if you are running the software on a MAC or Linux machine
-    5. Set `CONFIG_FILE_NAME` to the config file name of the sleeve that you want to connect to (only matters if you want to connect to physical prototype)
+    4. Set `CONFIG_FILE_NAME` to the config file name of the sleeve that you want to connect to (only matters if you want to connect to physical prototype)
 4. Run the app with `flask run`

 ## Creating distribution